Long-term concentration of measure and cut-off: A two host model of disease

-\grbb{ For any $n$ and any $\bx \in \Z_+^2$, we define the travel time from state $\bx$ \grbc{(to within $n^{-1/2}$ of $\bc$)} to be
+For any $n$ and any $\bx \in \Z_+^2$, we define the travel time from state $\bx$ \grbc{(to within $n^{-1/2}$ of $\bc$)} to be

-which, \grbc{in view of \Ref{linear-solution},} is therefore the infimum of times $t$ such that $|\E_\bx\{\wX\un(t)\} - n \bc| \le n^{1/2}$. }
+which, in view of \Ref{linear-solution}, is therefore the infimum of times $t$ such that $|\E_\bx\{\wX\un(t)\} - n \bc| \le n^{1/2}$.

-\grbb{ For $0 < \z < 1$, let
+For $0 < \z < 1$, let

-We shall prove the following theorem. }
+We shall prove the following theorem.

-\begin{theorem} \grbb{ Suppose that $R < 1$.
-Then, for any $0 < \z < 1$, $\wX\un$ exhibits cut-off at~$t_n(\bx)$ on~$E_n(\z)$, with window width~$1$. } \end{theorem}
+\begin{theorem} Suppose that $R < 1$.
+Then, for any $0 < \z < 1$, $\wX\un$ exhibits cut-off at~$t_n(\bx)$ on~$E_n(\z)$, with window width~$1$. \end{theorem}

-\grbb{ We first consider the problem of estimating $t_n(\bx)$ for $\bx \in E_n(\z)$.
+We first consider the problem of estimating $t_n(\bx)$ for $\bx \in E_n(\z)$.
 Writing $n^{-1} \bx - \bc$ as a linear combination $\lambda \bv + \lambda' \bv'$ of the unit eigenvectors $\bv$ and $\bv'$ of $A$, we have

-Then $t_n(\bx) \sim \max \{\r^{-1} \log (n^{1/2}\lambda), (\r')^{-1} \log (n^{1/2} \lambda')\}$. }
+Then $t_n(\bx) \sim \max \{\r^{-1} \log (n^{1/2}\lambda), (\r')^{-1} \log (n^{1/2} \lambda')\}$.

-\grbb{ For $\z \in (0,1)$, there is a constant $L_\z$ such that, for all $\bx \in E_n(\z)$, $t_n(\bx) \le \frac12 \r^{-1} \log n + L_\z$.
-For ``most'' states in $E_n(\z)$, there is a matching lower bound, but $t_n(\bx)$ is as small as $\frac12 (\r')^{-1} \log n + O(1)$ when $\frac1n \bx -\bc$ is close to a multiple of $\bv'$. }
+For $\z \in (0,1)$, there is a constant $L_\z$ such that, for all $\bx \in E_n(\z)$, $t_n(\bx) \le \frac12 \r^{-1} \log n + L_\z$.
+For ``most'' states in $E_n(\z)$, there is a matching lower bound, but $t_n(\bx)$ is as small as $\frac12 (\r')^{-1} \log n + O(1)$ when $\frac1n \bx -\bc$ is close to a multiple of $\bv'$.

-\grbb{ The rest of this section is devoted to a proof of Theorem~\ref{ADB-epidemic-thm}.
-Our basic plan is to apply Corollary~\ref{ADB-contract-cts-lem} to our \grbc{chain}, showing concentration of measure for $\wX\un(t)$ while $t \le t_n(\bx)$.
-To this end, we need to specify a suitable metric, and a Markovian coupling of two copies of the \grbc{chain} which is contractive with respect to that metric. }
+The rest of this section is devoted to a proof of Theorem~\ref{ADB-epidemic-thm}: we give a brief road map of the proof here.
+Our basic plan is to apply Theorem~\ref{ADB-contract-cts-lem} to our chain, showing concentration of measure for $\wX\un(t)$ while $t \le t_n(\bx)$.
+To this end, we specify a suitable metric, and a Markovian coupling of two copies of the chain which is contracting in Wasserstein distance with respect to that metric.
+We show that the chain remains within a good set (where, in particular, the total transition rate is bounded) over a long time period.
+Then we apply Theorem~\ref{ADB-contract-cts-lem} to each of the two coordinate projections, showing that both remain concentrated around their means for a long time.
+We deduce readily that the chain is far from its equilibrium for times less than $t_n(\bx)$.
+On the other hand, once the chain reaches a neighbourhood of $n \bc$, we can use Proposition~\ref{hitting} to show that it couples rapidly with an equilibrium copy of the chain, so the total variation distance to the equilibrium copy is small for times only slightly greater than $t_n(\bx)$.